 You can supply the PPS with energy by attaching it to a wall outlet or car adaptor.
 The EcoFlow PPS solutions also have the option to attach a solar panel (sold separately).
 Depending on the brand, it can reach full charge in under two hours.

-The EcoFlow River is an example of a robust portable power station.
-With a 288Wh capacity, it can charge 80% of your electronic devices.
-Three recharging options—wall outlet, car adaptor, or solar charging (panels sold separately)—ensure backup power wherever you go.
+The EcoFlow River 2 is an example of a robust portable power station.
+With a 256Wh capacity, it can charge 99% of consumer electronic devices.
+Three recharging options—wall outlet, car adaptor, or solar charging (panels sold separately or you can buy them together)—ensure backup power wherever you go.

-At just 11 pounds, the River is highly portable and ideal for taking on camping trips and similar excursions.
-And the lithium-ion battery design means it produces zero greenhouse gas emissions, so you don’t need to worry about toxic fumes.
+At just 7.7 pounds, the River 2 is highly portable and ideal for taking on camping trips and similar excursions.
+And the LFP battery design means it produces zero greenhouse gas emissions, so you don’t need to worry about toxic fumes.

 What Is a Solar Powered Generator?

 Solar generators are similar to portable power stations, with one key difference: they generate energy.
 A PPS can only store energy, but a solar generator can create it using solar panels.